About Premier Wynne

-Premier Wynne will travel to California and China in the fall of 2015 to promote Ontario’s attractiveness as a trading partner and as a centre for investment.
+Premier Wynne travelled to California and China in the fall of 2015 to promote Ontario’s attractiveness as a trading partner and a centre for investment.

 In the spring of 2016, the Premier will lead a business delegation to Israel to meet with Israeli business and government leaders to build on current joint research and development initiatives and to discuss new opportunities for collaboration and investment.